North Korea Celebrates National Holiday With New ICBM – What Is The Day Of The Sun?

 North Koreans celebrate the day by visiting one of thousands of statues around the country that bear Il-Sung’s likeness.
 Celebrants also take pilgrimages to his birthplace in Pyongyang.
 In Pyongyang itself, North Koreans often visit the Kumsusan Palace of the Sun where Kim Il-Sung’s body is interred.

 The North Korean state fosters the holiday by providing extra food to its citizens.
 Children under the age of 12 are given gifts of candy that are attributed to the generosity of the president and leaders of North Korea.
-These 1 kilogram bags of candy and cookies are given at the state schools.
+These one-kilogram bags of candy and cookies are given at the state schools.
 Following the gift, the children bow to portraits of Il-Sung and Jong-Il and recite the following liturgy.

 “Thank you, the Great Leader Grandfather (Kim Il-Sung).
 And thank you Father (Kim Jong-Il)”